Stocks rise and oil prices ease as Wall Street keeps yo-yoing because of the war with Iran

 NEW YORK (AP) — Hope for a possible end to the war with Iran is pushing stocks higher again on Wall Street Wednesday, while oil prices ease.

-But the moves are shaky, and the S&P 500 more than halved its early jump of 1.2% in the first half hour of trading.
-Financial markets have been quick to swing since the war began more than three weeks ago with strikes by the United States and Israel on Iran.
+But the moves are shaky, and the S&P 500 more than halved an early jump of 1.2% within the first half hour of trading.
+Financial markets have swung sharply since the war began more than three weeks ago with strikes by the United States and Israel on Iran.
 Many of the sudden reversals in momentum have struck hour to hour as uncertainty continues to dominate about how long the war will last.

-Keeping up that uncertainty on Wednesday: Iran did not confirm receiving the U.S. proposal for a ceasefire, and it publicly dismissed the diplomatic effort while launching more attacks on Israel and Gulf Arab countries.
-Iran also continued to come under attack, and the U.S. military is deploying paratroopers and more Marines to the region.
+Keeping up that uncertainty on Wednesday: Iranian state television quoted an anonymous official as saying Iran rejected America’s 15-point ceasefire proposal.
+Iran also launched more attacks on Israel and Gulf Arab countries, including an assault that sparked a huge fire at Kuwait International Airport, while coming under attack itself.
+The U.S. military is deploying paratroopers and more Marines to the region.

 Optimism, though, was nevertheless evident in financial markets worldwide.
 Stock indexes climbed more than 1% from London to Paris to Shanghai.
-The Nikkei 225 in Japan leaped 2.9%.
+The Nikkei 225 in Tokyo leaped 2.9%.

 In the bond market, Treasury yields also eased.
 That could help soften the rise in rates for mortgages and other kinds of borrowing since the start of the war.
 That in turn could lessen the pressure on the economy.

 Even gold, which has been one of the investment world’s worst losers through the war, rose.
-It climbed 3.3% to $4,546.80 per ounce.
+It climbed 3.5% to top $4,556 per ounce.

 Gold's price had briefly gotten near $5,400 early this month.
 That was before Treasury yields rushed higher on worries that high oil prices would drive inflation upward and prevent the Federal Reserve from cutting interest rates.
 When bonds are paying more in interest, they make gold, which pays its investors nothing, less attractive in comparison.